 So, PCIe 4.0 is obviously far superior on paper, but as is often the case with gaming hardware, big numbers on spec sheets don’t necessarily indicate better in-game performance.
 That said, how does PCIe 4.0 fare in practice, and is it worth getting?

-And now, let’s get the main question out of the way – does PCIe 4.0 improve gaming performance?
+And now, let’s address the main question — does PCIe 4.0 improve gaming performance?